 Pokemon Base Set Card List

 No ultimate guide to Base Set would be complete without a full card list!
-So here’s a handy table of each card, it’s number in the set and its rarity:
+So follow the link below for a full breakdown of every card from Base Set, it’s number, rarity and raw card value:

 It’s very hard to sum up what Base Set means to collectors.